 - Integrate appropriate technology in nursing informatics for shared decision making and resolving problems in the delivery of care for individuals and families across the lifespan.
 (Mission Goal VII and III)

 Beginning Fall 2018, students in pre-program health science and nursing majors will participate in the CAREplan: the college’s Quality Enhancement Plan.
-Advising for these students on the Greenwood Campus will be available by appointment in the CARE Planning Center in Suite 149-A. Advisors will be available to assist students with developing Degree Plans, learning about various health science and nursing programs, and understanding program requirements and secondary program application processes.
+Advising for these students on the Greenwood Campus will be available by appointment in the CARE Planning Center in Suite 149-A. Advisors will be available to assist students with developing Degree Plans, learning about various health science programs, program requirements, and secondary program application processes.
 Visit www.ptc.edu/care for more details.

 Students must complete a secondary application in May or September and be accepted into the program before they start clinical coursework.